 - 5.8.2.1 Camber Angle on the steering axle may be negative regardless of either the vehicle or the axle manufacturer's specification.
-One degree of camber is allowed, but with a tolerance of 15 minutes. - 5.8.2.2 Non-Ferrous Components may be used for bearing bushes, but it is forbidden for suspension components which have any axle locating function to be made of non-ferrous material even if these are manufacturer's standard specification. - 5.8.2.3 With the exception of the permitted modifications listed, it is forbidden to add any components to the suspension or to relocate/realign standard components such as spring shackles.
+One degree positive or negative of camber is allowed (with a tolerance of 15 minutes), but with a tolerance of 15 minutes. - 5.8.2.2 Non-Ferrous Components may be used for bearing bushes, but it is forbidden for suspension components which have any axle locating function to be made of non-ferrous material even if these are manufacturer's standard specification. - 5.8.2.3 With the exception of the permitted modifications listed, it is forbidden to add any components to the suspension or to relocate/realign standard components such as spring shackles.
 This prohibition includes auxiliary spring devices, auxiliary axle location devices and any device which allows alteration of chassis ride height when the truck is in motion.
-Adjustments are allowed only by mechanics with the use of tools when the truck is stationary.
-Subject to 5.8.1.5
+Adjustments are allowed only by mechanics with the use of tools when the truck is stationary, subject to 5.8.1.5